Financial Strategist Says Gold Could Become The Most Desirable Asset

 The most recent attempt to reattach the dollar to gold comes from Congressman Alexander Mooney, who in March introduced “a Bill to define the dollar as a fixed weight of gold.”
 Lewis believes we are nearing a point where gold-based money will once again become the norm, whether the change comes from H.R.
 5404 or a different bill altogether.

-And the return would be valid: throughout the course of history, the gold standard has beaten every other anchor system, including the euro’s so-called “PhD standard”, and has repeatedly acted as the backbone to periods of great economic prosperity.debt, gold, gold standard, monetary policy, trade war, us treasury
+And the return would be valid: throughout the course of history, the gold standard has beaten every other anchor system, including the euro’s so-called “PhD standard”, and has repeatedly acted as the backbone to periods of great economic prosperity.debt, Featured, gold, gold standard, monetary policy, trade war, us treasury